Megaprog/RingList/README.md

 RingList
 ========

-The list wich contains specified number of elements and cannot grow.
+The list which contains specified number of elements and cannot grow.